andrew-codes/andrew.codes/content/posts/2014-07-08-software-craftsmanship/index.md

 ## What is Software Craftsmanship?

 Software craftsmanship is a movement in the development community embracing the individual and focusing on a developer's quality and skill.
-It draws heavy influence from the apprenticeship model of feudal Europe and Asia; providing a path to mastery where a developer progresses through various mentoring levels to eventually achieve better proficiency in their craft; writing good code.
+It draws heavy influence from the apprenticeship model of feudal Europe and Asia; providing a path to mastery where a developer progresses through mentoring levels to eventually achieve better proficiency in their craft; writing good code.

 While craftsmanship places an emphasis on the skill level of the developer and the quality of the code they produce, this increased focus on the individual can sometimes make us forget the true purpose of what we are trying to achieve.
 In order to deliver working software that yields continuing value to the customer, it is critically important to maintain proper perspective of our end goal while still preserving the highest degree of excellence in the quality of our work.